primiano/perfetto-docs/docs/contributing/embedding.md

 As this is a common task, a helper function `ReadTrace` is provided in [include/perfetto/trace_processor/read_trace.h](/include/perfetto/trace_processor/read_trace.h).
 This will read a trace file directly from the filesystem and calls into appropriate `TraceProcessor`functions to perform parsing.

-### Execucting queries
+### Executing queries

 The `ExecuteQuery` function can be called with an SQL statement to execute.
-This will return an iterator which can be used to retrive rows in a streaming fashion.
+This will return an iterator which can be used to retrieve rows in a streaming fashion.

 WARNING: embedders should ensure that the iterator is forwarded using `Next` before any other functions are called on the iterator.